 Good and bad existing together does not mean God needs bad or cannot exist without it.
 This would be confusing our reality with God's reality.
 Remember that they are separate, and God's intellect is wholly apart from our reality.

 Many theists say that God is good or embodies it.
 This is true because God defines good and he stands for what is good.
 He is righteous.
 God also defines what is bad, though, but that is not the same as saying that God is bad or evil.
 He defines all of our morality and universal notions of good and bad.
 It was done for our sake, so we could have a reality with free will and be able to discern good and bad.

 I think everyone can concede that concepts of good and bad are needed to define each other, but does a god who punishes and disciplines us contradict omnibenevolence?
 To answer that, we need to move further into the notion of "good," into the realms of morality.

 Omnibenevolence also means that God has a perfect sense of morality and justice - perfect righteousness.
 Earlier in this chapter, I mentioned that this trait also comes from being omniscient.
-God knows all things and therefore has the foresight to make absolutely good judgments.
-He can see the consequences of actions which in turn trigger further actions and consequences that we as limited beings cannot fathom as a whole.
+God knows all things and has experience that vastly surpasses ours, and therefore he has the foresight and wisdom to make absolutely good judgments.
+He understands the consequences of actions that we as limited beings cannot fathom.